ozfive/StoryBox/README.md

 ./install.sh
 ```

-5. Once your Raspberry Pi Zero has rebooted, execute the following command in your terminal to ensure that the SPI interface is enabled:
+5. After your Raspberry Pi Zero reboots, run this command to verify that the SPI interface is enabled:

 ```shell
 lsmod | grep spi
 ```

-If you see spi_bcm2835, then you can proceed.
+If you see spi_bcm2835, you can proceed.

 ## Dependencies